Terese-ta/git-demo/README.md

-#git & github Project
+# git & github Project

-## My project is designed to showcase vital git& github practices/tools for new developers and aspiring DevOps Engineers.
+## My project is designed to showcase vital git& github practices/tools
+## Ushers new developers and aspiring DevOps Engineers into Automation.